korzefi/bachelor_thesis/README.md

 Maybe it is good to do some double filtration when creating final dataset.
-Now - there are sequences taken randomly accordingly to the clusters created but it can be noticed that some sequences are totally different - have all epitopes mutated.
-Maybe there should be set some **threshold** standing for the % of mutated values relating to the previous sequence.
+Now - there are sequences taken randomly accordingly to the clusters created but it can be noticed that some sequences are totally different - have all epitopes mutated. **This may indicate that they were not exactly properly clustered.** Maybe there should be set some **threshold** standing for the % of mutated values relating to the previous sequence.
 If the threshold is passed, for the sequence, the sequence is neglected then and new sequence is picked.

 ##### Example